Student Taxletes

 Tax Return Filing Requirements for Students

-Many students have trouble determining whether they are required to file a federal income tax return, especially if a parent can claim them as a dependent on their tax return.
+Many students have trouble determining whether they are required to file a federal income tax return, especially if a parent usually claims them as a dependent on their tax return.
 Students can quickly determine whether they are required to file a tax return by using the IRS's Interactive Tax Assistant tool.
-Note, even if a student is not required to file a tax return, doing so may enable the student to receive a tax refund.
-Access the tool through the following link:
+And even if a student is not required to file a tax return, they may want to do so anyway to determine if they're entitled to receive a refund.

 File Your Taxes for Free